jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 ### Set timeout

 By default, the JCloud gateway will close connections that have been idle for over 600 seconds.
-If you want longer a connection timeout threshold, you can change the `timeout` parameter under `gateway.jcloud`.
+If you want a longer connection timeout threshold, change the `timeout` parameter under `gateway.jcloud`.

 ```{code-block} yaml
 ---